ibm-messaging/mq-docker/README.md

 # Overview

-This image contains [IBM MQ Advanced for Developers](http://www-03.ibm.com/software/products/en/ibm-mq-advanced-for-developers).
-The Dockerfile for this image can be found on the [ibm-messaging GitHub](http://github.com/ibm-messaging/mq-docker).
-This is currently a **technical preview** and IBM would [welcome feedback](#issues-and-contributions).
+Run [IBM® MQ](http://www-03.ibm.com/software/products/en/ibm-mq) in a Docker container.
+By default, the supplied Dockerfile runs [IBM MQ for Developers](http://www-03.ibm.com/software/products/en/ibm-mq-advanced-for-developers), but also works for IBM MQ.
+The source can be found on the [ibm-messaging GitHub](http://github.com/ibm-messaging/mq-docker).

 # Preparing your Docker host
 It is necessary to [configure operating settings on your Docker host](http://www-01.ibm.com/support/knowledgecenter/SSFKSJ_8.0.0/com.ibm.mq.ins.doc/q008550_.htm?lang=en), to allow IBM MQ access to the resources it needs.
 This covers things like maximum file handles, which are governed by the Docker host, and not containers.
 If the host is configured incorrectly, the container will terminate with a message about what has failed.